Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Complete point symmetry pseudogroup

 The general solution of the last equation as an equation with respect to~$V$ is

 where $\phi$ is a nonvanishing smooth function of~$t$.
-Analogously, we collect the summands without~$x$, substitute the above representation for~$V$ into the obtained equation, split the result with respect to $y$ and additionally neglect inessential multipliers.
+Analogously, we collect the summands without~$x$, substitute the above representation for~$V$ into the obtained equation, split the result with respect to $y$ and in addition neglect inessential multipliers.
 This gives the system of two equations

 whose general solution can be represented as